How do you know if your use – or someone else’s use – of alcohol or other drugs (AOD) has become a problem?

 - Loss or complication of relationships due to use

 Students may not perceive these as problems because they (mistakenly) believe most other students do exactly the same thing (learn about alcohol and drug use among Cornell students).
 But consider this – if you were not in college and you saw someone drink or use with the same consequences, you would probably identify that as a problem.

 Diagnosing a substance dependency is a complex process.
 A person's use of substances (alcohol, tobacco, and other drugs) can change over the course of a lifetime.
 You may even notice changes in your use over a semester.
 No single behavior or incident means that a person is dependent.

 Consider taking this online assessment to learn more about your own use.
-Our BASICS program (Brief Alcohol & Other Drug Screening & Intervention for College Students) is another great way to evaluate your own alcohol / drug use in comparison with other students, and identify ways to help reduce your risk for developing future problems.
+Our BASICS program (Brief Alcohol Screening & Intervention for College Students) is another great way to evaluate your own alcohol / drug use in comparison with other students, and identify ways to help reduce your risk for developing future problems.
 (BASICS is free for students who elect to participate, or who are referred through Cornell’s Good Samaritan Protocol).